-Rechargeable batteries which contain the element lithium are able to store a lot of energy in a lightweight and compact form and are widely used in appliances such as laptop computers, mobile phones, digital cameras, and power tools, as well as in aircraft and cars.
+Rechargeable batteries containing lithium store a lot of energy in a lightweight and compact form.
+They’re widely used in appliances such as laptop computers, mobile phones, digital cameras, power tools, aircraft and cars.

-In the UK a number of consumers have reported injuries after being burnt in appliances fires related to lithium-ion batteries, including fires in phone chargers, laptops and in e-cigarettes.
+- After being burnt in appliance fires related to lithium-ion batteries, consumers have reported injuries, including fires in phone chargers, laptops, and e-cigarettes.

-A number of product recalls have taken place in recent years for products containing lithium batteries, often as a precautionary measure by manufacturers.
+- Product recalls have taken place for products containing lithium batteries, often as a precautionary measure by manufacturers.

-If you have been injured, or suffered financial loss, for example if your property has been damaged after an appliance has caught fire you may be able to bring a compensation claim.
+If you have been injured or suffered financial loss, if your property was damaged after an appliance caught fire, you may be able to bring a house fire claim for compensation.

 Read our blogs